 Adjoining Groote Post is another farm rich in the history of early South Africa - Klawer Valley.
 According to the diarist Lichtenstein, who accompanied Commissioner General de Mist on a visit to the farm in 1803, it was "a place made not many years before by Mr Sebastian van Reenen".

 On the 25th January 1815 the farm was transferred to William Duckitt who had been sent to the Cape in 1800 by King George III to take up the position of Superintendent of Agriculture and who had such a close association with the adjoining farm, Groote Post.

-Duckitt played a major part in the improvement of the agriculture of his time - his greatest contribution being - perhaps - the invention of a new type of plough which broke the earth than any other ploughs.
+Duckitt played a major part in the improvement of the agriculture of his time - his greatest contribution being - perhaps - the invention of a new type of plough which broke the earth better than any other plough.
 Duckitt's revolutionary plough became in great demand and was forged in quantity at Groote Post.

 William Duckitt died at Klawer Valley in 1825 and he and his wife are buried there.
 His descendants owned the farm until 1957 - and today it is owned by Peter Pentz who is proudly continuing the traditions established so many years ago.
 Today, Groote Post is a flourishing wine farm, producing award winning wines.